"If you really want to know something about solitude, become famous." --James Baldwin

 My day job is writing a regular feature, THIS MONTH IN HISTORY, for Locus magazine.
 It's the longest-running trade magazine fiction feature in the history of the Universe.

 For fun and fellowship I have the privilege of hosting a monthly author reading series in San Francisco called SFinSF.
 The series is sponsored by Tachyon.
-We're chasing a new venue and will be back in March.
+We're staring at a new venue in North Beach, the Emerald Tablet, so check our website for schedule.